New Mexico Counseling License Requirements

 - New Mexico Counseling Association (NMCA): Provides networking forums to promote the professional development of counselors.

-- New Mexico School Counselor Association: Organization promoting excellence in New Mexico school counseling.
+- New Mexico School Counselor Association (NMSCA): Organization promoting excellence in New Mexico school counseling by providing networking opportunities, collaboration, and professional development.

 Frequently Asked Questions